Multi-Iteration Stochastic Optimizers: Numerical examples

-In Figures \ref{fig:quad_per_k} and \ref{fig:quad_per_grad}, we present the optimality gap \eqref{eq:opt_gap}, the distance to the optimal point and the norm of the gradient estimate versus iteration and number of gradient evaluations, respectively.
-It Figure \ref{fig:quad_per_grad} we also plot the iteration per number of gradient evaluations.
-We mark the starting point, restarts, and ending point with blue, red, and purple squares, respectively; the dropped points with black $\times$, and the remaining iterations in the \texttt{MICE} hierarchy with green dots.
-In Figure \ref{fig:quad_per_k}, we depict that \texttt{SGD-MICE} attains the $L^2$ convergence with a constant step-size, as predicted in Proposition \ref{prp:convergence.mice}.
-In Figure \ref{fig:quad_per_grad}, we present the convergence plots versus gradient evaluations, exhibiting numerical rates of $\cl{O}(M^{-\nicefrac{1}{2}})$ for the distance to the optimal point and for the norm of the gradient and of $\cl{O}(M^{-1})$ for the optimality gap.
-These rates are expected as the distance to the optimal point converges linearly (see Proposition \ref{prp:convergence.mice}) and the cost of sampling new gradients per iteration grows as $\cl{C} = \cl{O}(\| \nabla F(\bs{\xi}_k)\|^{-2})$, as shown in \eqref{eq:optimal.sampling.1}.
-Consequently, since the objective function is quadratic, the convergence of the optimality gap is $\cl{O}(M^{-1})$.
-Note that the convergence is exponential as in the deterministic case until around $2 \times 10^4$ gradient evaluations.
-After this point, there is a change of regime in which we achieve the asymptotic rates.
-We note that, after $2 \times 10^4$, the cost of performing each iteration grows exponentially.
+In Figures~\ref{fig:quad_per_k} and \ref{fig:quad_per_grad}, we present the optimality gap \eqref{eq:opt_gap}, the squared distance to the optimal point and the squared norm of the gradient estimate versus iteration and number of gradient sampling cost, respectively.
+In Figure~\ref{fig:quad_per_grad} we also plot the iteration reached versus gradient sampling cost.
+We mark the starting points, restarts, and ending points with blue, red, and purple squares, respectively; the dropped points with black $\times$, and the remaining iterations in the \texttt{MICE} index set with cyan dots.
+In Figure~\ref{fig:quad_per_k}, one can observe that \texttt{SGD-MICE} attains linear convergence with a constant step-size, as predicted in Proposition~\ref{prp:pl_convergence}.
+In Figure~\ref{fig:quad_per_grad}, we present the convergence plots versus gradient sampling cost, exhibiting numerical rates of $\cl{O}(\cl{C}_k^{-1})$.
+These rates are expected as the distance to the optimal point converges linearly (see Corollary~\ref{cor:dist_to_opt_convergence}) and the cost of sampling new gradients per iteration grows as $\cl{C}_k = \cl{O}(\norm{\nabla F(\bs{\xi}_k)}^{-2})$, as shown in \eqref{eq:optimal.sampling.1}.
+Finally, \texttt{SGD-MICE} was able to automatically decide whether to drop iterations, restart, or clip the index set to minimize the overall work required to attain the linear convergence per iteration.